 Seniors and People with Disabilities who Receive SSI Can Apply for CalFresh in Summer 2019

-Due to a policy change included in the 2018-2019 state budget (Assembly Bill 1811, the Fiscal Year 2018-2019 Human Services Omnibus Trailer Bill), seniors and people with disabilities who receive SSI can be eligible to receive CalFresh benefits for the first time in over 40 years, starting June 1, 2019.
-Up until now, Californians who receive SSI have been categorically ineligible for CalFresh benefits.
-The expansion will be particularly important for seniors age 60 and older, who represent more than half of the 1.2 million low-income Californians who receive SSI to help meet their basic needs.
+Due to a policy change included in the 2018-2019 state budget, California seniors and people with disabilities who receive SSI can be eligible for CalFresh (SNAP) benefits starting June 1, 2019.
+Up to now, state policy has barred Californians who receive SSI from receiving CalFresh benefits.
+This expansion of CalFresh eligibility will be particularly important for seniors age 60 or older, who represent more than half of the over 1.2 million low-income Californians who receive SSI to help meet their basic needs.